Programmatic SEO for B2B SaaS: When It Works and When It Doesn't

 A Practical Starting Point

 If you’re considering programmatic SEO for the first time, start small.
-Pick one page type — integration pages are usually the easiest entry point — and build 20-30 pages.
+Pick one page type.
+Integration pages are usually the easiest entry point.
+Build 20-30 pages.
 Measure indexation, traffic, and conversions over 90 days.
 If the results justify it, expand to 100+ pages and refine your templates based on what you learned.

 Don’t try to launch all four page types simultaneously.
 Each type requires different data, different templates, and different internal linking strategies.
 Sequence them based on data readiness and keyword opportunity.

-The companies that get the most value from programmatic SEO are the ones that treat it as an ongoing operations function — staffed, measured, and continuously improved — rather than a one-time technical project.
+The companies that get the most value from programmatic SEO are the ones that treat it as an ongoing operations function, staffed, measured, and continuously improved, rather than a one-time technical project.
+For a broader look at how this fits into your content strategy, our post on building topic clusters for authority covers the content architecture that programmatic pages plug into.

 Stay in the loop